EechauteAntje/gan_researchproject/Developing/README.md

 # How to train the models
 ## Train a musegan model

-The dataset that is used is the weimar jazz database.
-Download the midifiles from this link: [download](https://jazzomat.hfm-weimar.de/download/downloads/RELEASE2.0_mid_unquant.zip) place the midi files in a folder called 'data'.
+The dataset that were used are the weimar jazz database and Jazz ML ready midi dataset og Kaggle.
+Download the midifiles from this link: [Weimar](https://jazzomat.hfm-weimar.de/download/downloads/RELEASE2.0_mid_unquant.zip) , [Kaggle](https://www.kaggle.com/datasets/saikayala/jazz-ml-ready-midi/download?datasetVersionNumber=2) place the midi files in a folder called 'data'.

 ### Anaconda